 Vegetarian Athletes: What to Eat

 It is a proven fact that diet can definitely impact athletic performance, and a vegetarian diet can certainly provide all of the energy and nutrients that individuals need to power themselves through their next workout or competition.
 However, just like all diets, a vegetarian diet takes some planning.
-Most vegetarian diets can meet the nutritional needs of athletes, if they include a wide variety of foods.
+Most vegetarian diets can meet the nutritional needs of athletes by including a wide variety of foods.
 The following tips can help ensure that you perform at your optimal ability.

 - Protein requirement for endurance athletes: